 Hurney's first Pohaku Ukuleles were made in Kailua, Hawaii, in the early 1990's.
 Now in Berkeley, California, Peter creates 20-30 custom instruments a year from Pohaku’s climate controlled wood-shop and studio, creating dynamic ukuleles ranging in style, from vintage and classical to art deco, art nouveau and even modern steam punk.

 Peter Hurney’s award-winning instruments have been played on many stages and featured on an abundance of recordings.
 They've graced numerous galleries, museums, art books, music magazines, and music forums and are coveted by professional musicians world-wide.

-OCTOBER'S FEATURED UKULELE
+FEBRUARY'S FEATURED UKULELE

 FRESH FROM THE WOODSHOP